-When a person has a urea cycle disorder, the urea cycle can’t change the ammonia effectively into urea.
+When a person has a urea cycle disorder, the urea cycle can’t change the ammonia into urea as well as it should.
 The ammonia builds up because the body can’t get rid of it.

 The ammonia can reach toxic levels in the blood and can trigger vomiting, confusion, and swelling in the brain.

-There are options to help control high levels of ammonia for people with urea cycle disorders (UCDs).
-Because every person’s needs are different, it’s important to talk to your doctor to develop a plan on how you can best manage your ammonia levels.
+Fortunately, there are options for people with urea cycle disorders to help control high levels of ammonia in the body.
+Options can include a low-protein diet, amino acid supplements, and ammonia-controlling medicines.
+Because every person’s needs are different, it’s important to talk to your doctor to develop a plan for how you can best manage your ammonia levels.